Pavan-1dev/LICreports/EXPERIMENT-02.md

 Midband gain ≈ 23.7 dB

-Measured at approximately:

-f ≈ 10 kHz

-The amplifier maintains a constant gain in the midband region before gradually decreasing at higher frequencies.
+Convert to linear scale:

+Av = 10^(23.7 / 20)

+Av ≈ 15.34 V/V

 ---

+## Bandwidth

+The −3 dB bandwidth occurs at approximately:

+BW ≈ 15 MHz

+This is the frequency where the gain drops by **3 dB from the midband gain**.

+---

+## Unity Gain Bandwidth

+Unity Gain Bandwidth is given by:

+UGB = Av × BW

+UGB = 15.34 × 15 MHz

+UGB ≈ 230 MHz

+From the AC simulation plot, the unity gain frequency observed is approximately:

+UGB ≈ 244 MHz

+The slight difference occurs due to **parasitic capacitances and non-ideal transistor behavior**.

+---

 # RESULT

-The CMOS amplifier was successfully designed and simulated using **TSMC 180 nm technology**.
+The CMOS amplifier using **NMOS transistor with PMOS active load** was successfully designed and simulated using **TSMC 180 nm technology**.

-DC operating point analysis confirmed a drain current of **250 µA** and an output voltage of **0.798 V**, which closely matches the theoretical value of **0.8 V**.
+DC operating point analysis confirmed a drain current of approximately **250 µA** and an output voltage close to **0.8 V**, validating correct biasing.

-Transient analysis showed an amplified output signal with **295.57 mV peak-to-peak output**.
+Transient analysis showed amplified output with approximately **295 mV peak-to-peak output voltage**, giving a voltage gain of about **14.77 V/V (23.38 dB)**.

-The calculated voltage gain from transient analysis was **14.77 V/V**, corresponding to **23.38 dB**.

-AC analysis indicated a **midband gain of approximately 23.7 dB**, confirming correct amplifier operation.
+AC analysis provided a **midband gain of approximately 23.7 dB** and a **bandwidth of around 15 MHz**.
+The calculated unity gain bandwidth was approximately **230 MHz**, which closely matched the simulated unity gain frequency of about **244 MHz**.

 ---

 # INFERENCE

-The experiment successfully demonstrated the design and analysis of a **CMOS amplifier using an NMOS amplifying transistor and a PMOS active load**.
+The experiment successfully demonstrated the design and analysis of a **CMOS amplifier using NMOS as the amplifying device and PMOS as the active load**.

-DC analysis verified correct biasing in the saturation region.
-Transient analysis confirmed proper signal amplification.
-AC analysis validated the expected gain and frequency response of the amplifier.
+DC analysis confirmed that the transistors operate in the saturation region, ensuring proper biasing.
+Transient analysis verified signal amplification, while AC analysis validated the expected gain and bandwidth characteristics.

-The close agreement between theoretical calculations and simulation results confirms the effectiveness of CMOS amplifier design using LTspice.
+The close agreement between theoretical calculations and simulation results confirms the effectiveness of CMOS amplifier design using **LTspice and TSMC 180 nm technology**.